-Pocket Reduction in Kingwood, TX
+Pocket Reduction Surgery Near You in Kingwood, Houston TX 77339

-Why Pocket Reduction is Necessary
+Why Pocket Reduction is Necessary?

 When the pockets around the teeth become too deep to keep clean through a regular at-home oral hygiene regimen effectively, it becomes necessary to perform a pocket reduction surgery or other treatments.
 Keeping the pockets clean helps to prevent the disease from spreading to healthy gum and bone tissue.